GSA/baselinealignment/.github/ISSUE_TEMPLATE/create-test-case-and-test-file-template.md

 ---

+Follow the steps below, replace to describe your request for a specific Test Case and/or Test File:

-1. Identify the Baseline Test ID in the Issue.
+1. Identify the Baseline Test ID and Baseline Test Instruction in the Issue Title.
-- Example: "Create Test Case and test file for 5.1-ChangeContent"
+- Example: "Create Test Case and Test File for 5.1-ChangeContent, Instruction [x]"

-2. Create Test Case using template
+2. Describe the Test Case requirements and/or Test Case file parameters (if already known):
 - Filename convention is *TC[Baseline Test ID]-[test instruction #]-[pass/fail]-[sequence # of this test].html*
   - Ex: TC05.1-1-fail-1.html
   - If the Test Case is DNA, follow this filename convention: *TC[Baseline Test ID]-IC-DNA-[sequence # of this test].html*
 - Folder: testcases/

-3. Create test file using template
+3. Describe the Test File in order to meet the Test Case requirements and identify Test File parameters (if already known):
 - Filename convention is *[Baseline Test ID]-[test instruction #]-[pass/fail/dna]-[sequence # of this test].html*
   - Ex: 05.1-1-fail-1.html
   - If the test file is DNA, follow this filename convention: *[Baseline Test ID]-IC-DNA-[sequence # of this test].html*